Harnessing the Power of Networking as a Therapist

 Balance Your Therapist Networking Efforts

-The same goes for working as a therapist; networking needs to be balanced with self-care and time away from the profession, so you can feel sustained and live the full, vibrant life you deserve.
+The same goes for working as a therapist.
+Networking needs to be balanced with self-care and time away from the profession.
+You can feel sustained and live the full, vibrant life you deserve.

-You’re allowed to find a balance that works for you — just don’t punish yourself by pushing on once you’ve realized that you need a break.
+You’re allowed to find a balance that works for you.
+Don’t push yourself once you’ve realized that you need a break.

 Self Assessment

 For some, networking comes more naturally than for others.
 In reality, networking presents a challenge for many therapists.
-You may feel like you’re trying too hard to sell yourself, maybe you worry about coming across as pushy, or that by being self-promoting, you’re putting yourself in a bad light.
-Although it may seem difficult, networking, when done in alignment with your authentic style is actually rather mangeable.
+It can feel like you're trying too hard to sell yourself.
+If you're like me you might worry about being pushy.
+By self-promoting, I thought I would be putting myself in a bad light.
+It can be difficult to network.
+If you do it in alignment with your authentic style, it'll be more manageable.

-If you aren’t compelled to embark on your networking efforts, curiously ask yourself to reflect on the “why” behind your hesitation.
+If you aren’t compelled to start on your networking efforts, you can ask yourself to reflect.
+Why are you feeling hesitation?

 Are you feeling burned out?